Causal Head Gating: A Framework for Interpreting Roles of Attention Heads in Transformers: Discussion

 \section{Discussion}

 In this work, we introduced Causal Head Gating (CHG), a flexible and scalable method for identifying causally relevant attention heads in large language models.
-CHG assigns each head a graded score for facilitation, interference, or irrelevance based on its causal effect on task performance, going beyond correlational or observational analyses.
+CHG assigns each head a graded score for facilitation, interference, or irrelevance based on its effect on task performance, going beyond correlational or observational analyses.
+These scores predict performance changes under targeted ablations, confirming that facilitation, interference, and irrelevance scores capture causal impact.
 Crucially, it does so using next-token prediction alone, thereby avoiding reliance on labeled data or handcrafted prompts, making it broadly and easily applicable.
 Moreover, CHG requires no finetuning or auxiliary decoder model, and introduces only one parameter per head, allowing it to run in minutes even on billion-scale models.

-We validated CHG by showing that its scores predict performance changes under targeted ablations, confirming that facilitation, interference, and irrelevance scores capture causal impact.
-Heads identified by CMA also receive high CHG facilitation scores.

-Using CHG, we analyzed a range of models and tasks, revealing that attention heads form task-sufficient sub-circuits with low overlap.
-Interestingly, we found that head roles are not fixed: the same head may facilitate or interfere depending on which other heads are active, underscoring the distributed and context-dependent nature of computation in LLMs.
-Lastly, we extended CHG to a contrastive setting, showing that heads supporting instruction following and in-context learning can be selectively suppressed, indicating separable functional mechanisms.

-Despite its strengths, CHG has key limitations.
-First, it identifies causally relevant heads but not why they matter or what they compute.
-Even contrastive CHG offers limited insight into underlying mechanisms, making it best suited for exploratory analysis alongside hypothesis-driven tools like CMA.
-Additionally, $G^+$ and $G^-$ do, albeit rarely, diverge, possibly reflecting richer head interactions.
-Finally, head roles can vary across runs, so multiple CHG fits may be needed.
+To validate our method, we demonstrated that existing works within the mechanistic interpretability literature successfully corroborate our findings using, and that the ICL and instruction-following circuits revealed using contrastive CHG successfully generalize across tasks.

+Interestingly, across the range of models and tasks we investigated, we observed that attention heads form task-sufficient sub-circuits with low overlap.
+Moreover, a single head may vary in its relevance across multiple runs depending on which others are active, reflecting the distributed and context-dependent nature of computation in LLMs, and in rare cases, a head may even receive low $G^+$ but high $G^-$ scores within the same run.
+We hypothesize that this variability reflects an interaction-dependent landscape in which causal roles shift with circuit configuration.
+While these complexities may appear messy, we view them as a strength of CHG, revealing the redundancy and interdependence that underlie emergent model behavior.
+Because CHG is highly scalable, it can be repeatedly applied to estimate distributions over gating values, providing a bootstrapped view of redundant and contingent sub-circuits with greater fidelity to the model’s underlying dependency structure.